giulianopz/giulianopz.github.io/_posts/2024-01-01-mapping-hosts-ports.md

 ## TL;DR

-Editing `/etc/hosts` to test names of services running locally is a bad idea: you'd better off using it to block unwanted or malicious code on the web.
+Editing `/etc/hosts` to test names of services running locally is a bad idea: you'd better off using it to block unwanted or malicious content on the web.
 The `nss-myhostname` NSS plug-in module helps you resolving local hostnames (ending with `.localhost`) with zero configuration.

 ---